+1. Award Notices

-1. Award Notices: The successful applicants will be notified through the issuance of a Financial Assistance Award document which sets forth the amount of funds granted, the terms and conditions of the grant, the effective date of the grant, the budget period and project period for which support is granted and the non-Federal share to be provided.
+The successful applicants will be notified through issuance of a Financial Assistance Award document which sets forth the amount of funds granted, the terms and conditions of the grant, the effective date of the grant, the budget and project periods for which support is granted and the non-Federal share to be provided.
 The Financial Assistance Award will be signed and issued by an authorized Grants Officer and transmitted via postal mail.

-2. Administrative and National Policy Requirements: 45 CFR part 74.
+2. Administrative and National Policy Requirements

+45 CFR Part 74.